-Part I: For each argument below, (i) circle and denote with a C the argument's main conclusion; (ii) underline and number each premise and sub-conclusion (if any); and (iii) arrange these into an argument map that faithfully represents the argument as given.
+Part I: Each of the following problems presents an argument.
+For each argument, (1) circle and denote with a C the argument's main conclusion; (2) underline and number each premise and sub-conclusion (if any); and (3) arrange these into an argument map that faithfully represents the argument as given.
 It is okay if you just put a label into each box and not write out the full proposition.
 These arguments should be fairly straightforward to diagram.